OfficeDev/office-store-docs/docs/checklist.md

 ---
 title: Publishing checklist
-description:  Use this checklist to determine if your Office Add-in is ready to be published.
+description:  Use this checklist to determine if your Microsoft 365 app is ready to be published.
 localization_priority: Normal
 ---